SilvanTeufel/RTSUnitTemplate_RL/readme.md

 Of course\!
-Here is a comprehensive `README.md` file for the provided Python scripts.
-It explains the project's purpose, architecture, and provides clear instructions on how to set it up and run it.
+Based on the file names shown in your image, here is the corrected `README.md`.

 -----